pabitra-kumar/chat-app/chat-app-server-main/README.md

 # Realtime Chat App with MERN stack (Backend)

 ### Introduction
 This repo consists of the **Backend** part of a Realtime Chat Application built with the MERN stack.
-I built it when I was trying to learn React and the stack for the first time.
+I built it when I was doing my Assignment.
-You can find the frontend repo [here](https://github.com/tsengm6h6/chat-app-client-v2).

 ### Feature
 - JWT Authentication